LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * If you see a message that your fork is not up to date - tap on the Sync fork button and follow instructions
     * Continue with the [Create GH_PAT](#create-gh_pat) section
 * Rename or delete that repository if it is from somewhere other than LoopKit or if you just prefer to start fresh
-    * Instructions to delete are repository: [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
+    * Instructions to delete a repository are found at[GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
     * You just need to make sure that a repository called LoopWorkspace is no longer in your GitHub account
     * Return to [Fork LoopWorkspace](#fork-loopworkspace) and follow all the instructions